davidamichelson/DIV6700/schedule.md

 ## Monday 12/7: Discussion 11

+## Wednesday 12/9: Remix Presentations!

+### Assignment:

+Final remix due

+Final exam review session

+## Monday 12/14: Final Exam

+### Assignment:

+Final exam

 Please have your florilegia up to date and ready to turn at then end of class.

-## Wednesday 12/9: Remix Presentations!

-### Assignment: Final remix due

-Final Exam Review Session

-## DATE TBD: Final Exam

-### Assignment: Final exam

 This schedule is © David A. Michelson, 2026.
-I have consulted many course syllabi in designing this class but drew most heavily on one by Daniel L. Schwartz who taught CLAS 220 “History of Christianity to 1500” at Texas A&M in 2022.
+I have consulted many course syllabi in designing this class but drew most heavily on one by Daniel L. Schwartz who taught CLAS 220 “History of Christianity to 1500” at Texas A&M University in 2022.
 I am grateful to have shared syllabus design with Professor Schwartz.
 This work is licensed under a Creative Commons Attribution 4.0 International License.
 Reuse is encouraged.
 Microsoft Word spelling and grammar tools were used to revise this document.
 Claude Sonnet 5.0 was used to transform the Markdown text and produce a PDF version.
-This document is version 1.0 of the schedule.
-Last revised 8/25/2026.
+This document is version 2.5 of the schedule.
+Last revised 8/31/2026.